PeihuaChen/gate/plugins/Tagger_MetaMap/README.txt

 - Run-time
 ----------------
+annotatePhrases: set to true to output MetaMap phrase-level annotations (generally noun-phrase chunks).
+Only phrases containing a MetaMap mapping will be annotated.
+Can be useful for post-coordination of phrase-level terms that do not exist in a pre-coordinated form in UMLS.

 inputASName: input Annotation Set name.
 Use in conjunction with inputASTypes (see below).
 Unless specified, the entire document content will be sent to MetaMap.